Copper and oil slide, world equities dip

 European shares rose, bucking a wave of risk aversion that swept across Asia, where stocks slid after a measure of activity in China's services sector slipped in December to a four-month low.

-Three-month copper dropped 1.1 percent to $7,315 a tone in its largest daily drop since December 2.
+Three-month copper dropped 1.1 percent to $7,315 a tonne in its largest daily drop since December 2.

 "Chinese worries are playing into recent commodity weakness," said Jim Russell, senior equities strategist at U.S. Bank Wealth Management.
 "There is concern on the outlook for 2014, many think it will represent a step down in growth rate in China as compared to recent years."